codeStG/tdd/UPER.md

         - totalCostWithTax
         - totalCostWithoutTax
         - totalTax
-     - Here we will have a List< Product > pos.products which will contain each product that will be displayed on the receipt.
+     - Here we will have a List< Product > products which will contain each product that will be displayed on the receipt.
      - This is where we will display the receipt: (method of payment)
-        - list of pos.products along with their price (tax inclusive) and the total cost and total amount of sales tax to be paid.
+        - list of products along with their price (tax inclusive) and the total cost and total amount of sales tax to be paid.

-2. Product will be an interface which can be implemented for various types of pos.products.
+2. Product will be an interface which can be implemented for various types of products.
     - boolean isImported(); This will determine return True/False depending on whether the product is an import.
     - String getName(); This will return the product name.
     - int getPrice(); This will return the product price.

-3. The following classes will implement the Product interface and be considered the "types" of pos.products available for
+3. The following classes will implement the Product interface and be considered the "types" of products available for
  purchase:
     - Book - This class will be abstract and exempt from the base sales tax.
     - Food - This class will be abstract and exempt from the base sales tax.